How The DOL Fiduciary Rule Changed Norms

 Director, Government Relations

-Issue: In April 2016, the U.S. Department of Labor (DOL) finalized regulations broadening its definition of fiduciary investment advice under the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code.
-These regulations will expand the scope of who is considered a fiduciary to ERISA retirement plans and IRAs, which will include a broader set of insurance agents, insurance brokers, and insurance companies.
-As such, it is expected to have far reaching implications for the overall retirement marketplace.
+Issue: In April 2016, the U.S. Department of Labor (DOL) completed regulations broadening its definition of fiduciary investment advice under the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code.
+These regulations will expand the scope of who is considered a fiduciary to ERISA retirement plans and IRAs, which will include a broader set of insurance agents, insurance brokers, and insurers.
+As such, its implementation would likely have far reaching implications for the overall retirement marketplace.
+This is concerning to insurance regulators as many of us expect sound investment advice will be less readily available to the public if the DOL Fiduciary regulation is implemented.

-Status: The DOL finalized its regulations in April 2016.
-As part of the rulemaking, the NAIC submitted a comment letter in July 2015 and met with DOL officials to underscore the importance of operationalizing a number of the proposed rule's provisions and providing clarity in the rule to limit the potential for unintended consequences, confusion or litigation.
-The first phase of implementation was set to be applicable in April 2017.
-However, the incoming Trump administration issued a Presidential memorandum in February, 2017 ordering the DOL to reevaluate the rule.
-As a result, implementation was pushed back to June 9, 2017 with full implementation expected by January 1, 2018.
-In October 2017, the DOL filed a rule with the Office of Management of Budget (OMB) to delay the fiduciary rule's effective date by another 18 months to July 1, 2019.
+The Trump administration issued a Presidential memorandum in Feb.
+2017 ordering the DOL to reevaluate the rule.
+As a result, implementation was pushed back to June 9, 2017 with full implementation expected by Jan.
+1, 2018.
+In Oct.
+2017, the DOL filed a rule with the Office of Management of Budget (OMB) to delay the fiduciary rule's effective date by another 18 months to July 1, 2019.
 The expanded definition of fiduciary is currently in effect, along with new "impartial conduct standards."
-However, exemptions such as the BICE and any changes to PTE 84-24 have been delayed.
+However, certain exemptions have been delayed.